-Telephone calls will be answered 24 hours a day.
-If the call is made during business hours our staff will assist you directly.
-If you call after office hours, you will be referred to an answering service, and a covering practitioner can be paged, if necessary.
-If a serious or life threatening emergency occurs, call 911 or go immediately to the nearest emergency room.
+We will answer telephone calls 24 hours a day.
+If you make the call during business hours, our staff will assist you directly.
+If you call after office hours, an answering service will answer your call.
+They can page a covering practitioner, if necessary.
+If a serious or life-threatening emergency occurs, call 911 or go immediately to the nearest emergency room.

-Our staff has been trained to handle all incoming calls and determine the nature and urgency of your problem.
-This allows our physicians to care for office patients with minimal interruptions.
+Trained to handle all incoming calls, our staff determines the nature and urgency of your problem.
+This plan allows our physicians to care for office patients with minimal interruptions.
 Please make all non-emergency calls during office hours.
 Patients should not expect to speak directly with a physician over the telephone.
 Direct conversation with a physician will usually require that you schedule an appointment to come into the office.

 Many insurance companies require the patient to obtain referrals.
 Occasionally, HMO insurance will require that our office obtain the referral for the patient.
 When this is necessary, we are always glad to do so.

-In all workers’ compensation cases, you must bring information for billing that includes the employer’s name, date of injury, insurance company name and address, and your WCB and carrier case number.
+In all workers’ compensation cases, you must bring information for billing.
+The information that is necessary includes the employer’s name, date of injury, insurance company name and address, and your WCB and carrier case number.
 All information must be received before the date of your appointment.

-Our office will occasionally accept patients who have been injured and expect their medical costs to be covered by car insurance or a third-party liability settlement.
+Patients who have been injured and expect their medical costs to be covered by car insurance are occasionally accepted by our office.
 Since we have no guarantee of payment from these sources, we expect payment of our billed charges to be made at the time of service.
-Any insurance or liability settlement which may occur can then be paid to the patient.
-In some cases where we have contact with a reliable insurer, we will see liability patients without up-front payment.
-We ask that bills be paid promptly, even though you may be involved in a liability action against someone else.
+The patient will then receive the insurance settlement paid directly to them.
+In some cases where we have contact with a reliable insurer, we will see patients without up-front payment.
+We ask you to pay bills promptly, even though you may be involved in a liability action against someone else.

 For your convenience, all departments are accessible through our main telephone number; please call (860) 728-6740.

 The personnel in our billing department would be happy to answer any questions you may have regarding charges for your care.
-If necessary, they are available to set up a flexible payment plan that can meet your particular needs.
+If necessary, they can set up a flexible payment plan that can meet your particular needs.

-We have contracts with most insurance companies and managed care organizations and we will file claims for all services under these programs.
-The only way to know for sure if your insurance will cover you to visit us, is to contact your insurance company directly.
-Please be prepared to pay co-payments and/or deductibles at the time of service.
-Cash, checks, Visa and MasterCard are accepted.
+We have contracts with most insurance companies and managed care organizations.
+We will file claims for all services under these programs.
+The only way to know if your insurance will cover you to visit us is to contact your insurance company directly.
+Please be prepared to pay co-payments and deductibles at the time of service.
+Cash, checks, Visa, and MasterCard are accepted.

-If your appointment needs to be cancelled with one of our physicians, 24 hours notice must be provided; however, if this is not possible, please give as much notice as possible.
-Early cancellations give other patients the opportunity to utilize that available time slot.
-Appointments can be cancelled by calling (860) 728-6740.
+If you need to cancel your appointment with one of our physicians, please provide 24 hours’ notice.
+However, if this is not possible, please give as much notice as possible.
+Early cancellations allow other patients the opportunity to utilize that available time slot.
+You can cancel your appointments by calling (860) 728-6740.
 At the time of the cancellation, one of our staff members will reschedule the appointment.

-No account will be turned over to collection without first being reviewed by the treating physician.
+We won’t turn over any account to collection without first being reviewed by the treating physician.
 The following criteria are used for sending an account to collection:

 All returned checks will have a processing fee of $50.

-When a check is returned, a letter is sent to the patient notifying him/her that the account has been forwarded to collection and that the practice will be available to him/her for emergencies but with cash payment.
 The account is transferred to collections and placed in the collection status.
-A note will be made in the account that the specific check payment has been returned and the account is charged with the returned-check processing fee.
-The patient is contacted and notified that he/she has 72 hours to present at the office with the cash, money order, certified check, or credit card; otherwise the check will be forwarded to the state’s worthless check/fraud unit.
-The patient is informed when he/she makes payment that the office will no longer accept a personal check as payment.
+Our billing personnel will make a note in the account that the specific check payment has been returned and a returned-check processing fee is charged to the account.
+You are contacted and notified that you have 72 hours to arrive at the office with the cash, money order, certified check, or credit card.
+Otherwise, we will forward the check to the state’s worthless check/fraud unit.
+When you make a payment, you are informed that the office will no longer accept a personal check as payment.

-Medication questions and requests for additional medication from our patients are important issues that are taken very seriously by our physicians and staff.
+Medication questions and requests for additional medication from our patients are important issues taken very seriously by our physicians and staff.
 Please consider the following policies so that we may better serve you.
 Please call your pharmacy to request a prescription refill.
-Please allow 48 hours for your refill request be electronically submitted, approved and returned to the pharmacy.
+Please allow 48 hours for your refill request to be electronically submitted, approved, and returned to the pharmacy.

-For a refill on narcotic medications, please call our office directly during normal business hours.
-Medications will not be refilled if a patient continues to miss scheduled appointments.
+For a refill on narcotic medications, please call our office directly during regular business hours.
+The physicians will not refill prescriptions if a patient continues to miss scheduled appointments.
 All patients must be seen by their physician a minimum of every 60 days to continue to receive narcotic medications.
-If you have had surgery and have problems with the medication you were given immediately after your surgery or are experiencing nausea, uncontrolled by over the counter medication please call our office at (860) 728-6740.
-Your questions will be addressed at that time.
+Please call our office if you have had surgery and have problems with the medication you were given immediately after your surgery.
+If you are experiencing nausea uncontrolled by over-the-counter medication, please call our office at (860) 728-6740.
+We will address your questions at that time.

-All of your medical records, office notes, and correspondence are absolutely confidential.
-Information will be released to your spouse or family members only with your written permission.
-Family members are, of course, welcome to accompany you on your visits here if you wish.
-Reports concerning your health will not be released without your written authorization.
+All of your medical records, office notes, and correspondence are confidential.
+We release information to your spouse or family members only with your written permission.
+Family members are, of course, welcome to accompany you on your visits here, if you wish.
+Our office won’t release reports concerning your health without your written authorization.

-If you need to be scheduled for tests at other facilities, our staff will help with the necessary arrangements.
-Please be aware that your insurance plan may limit the facilities you may use to those that they contract with, so the facility that you must use may not be the one we recommend, or the most convenient.
-Please understand that this is completely beyond our control.
+If you need tests at other facilities, our staff will help with the necessary arrangements.
+The facility your insurance company contracts with may not be the one we recommend or be convenient for you, so please be aware.
+Please understand that this issue is entirely beyond our control.
 We will do everything possible, within those limitations, to schedule procedures at your convenience.
-We may need your help with pre-certification of your test, and again, we request your cooperation.
+We may need your help with the pre-certification of your test, and again, we request your cooperation.

 The physician’s secretary will make all arrangements for your surgery.
 Your help with this process will be appreciated.
-Prior to your surgery, we will explain as fully as possible what you can expect to experience.
+Before your surgery, we will explain as fully as possible what you can expect to experience.
 Please do not hesitate to ask any questions you might have.
-Once you have been discharged from the hospital, please call if you have any questions or worrisome symptoms.
-Specifically, be sure to call if your experience excessive pain, fever, wound redness, or incision drainage.
-You may call at any time for these questions and the physician on call will be contacted.
+Once discharged from the hospital, please call if you have any questions or worrisome symptoms.
+Specifically, be sure to call if you experience excessive pain, fever, wound redness, or incision drainage.
+You may call at any time for these questions, and our staff or the answering service will contact the physician on call.